Joakim Nygård: Färjestad BK

-Following two seasons as Sunne IK's top scoring youth in the J18 and J20, Nygård secured a contract to play in the J20 SuperElit with top tier club, Färjestad BK in the 2011–12 season.
+Following two seasons as Sunne IK's top-scoring youth in the J18 and J20, Nygård secured a contract to play in the J20 SuperElit with top tier club, Färjestad BK in the 2011–12 season.
 He quickly adapted to the SuperElit, establishing himself offensively in placing second to Linus Fröberg in scoring with 16 goals and 46 points in 49 games.

 In the 2012–13 season, Nygård made his Elitserien debut featuring in the lineup with Färjestad BK against HV71 on 13 September 2012, without any time-on-ice.
 He registered his first ice time with 5 minutes in his fifth match on 24 November 2012 against Frölunda HC.
 Nygård scored his first Elitserien goal on 23 February 2013 against Modo Hockey.
 He finished his first top league season with 1 goal and 2 points in 28 games.
 In splitting the season with Färjestad's J20 team, he finished second in regular season scoring with 45 points in just 37 games.
 He led the team with 5 goals in the playoffs to capture the Bronze medal.

 On 27 March 2013, Nygård was signed to his first full SHL contract, signing a two-year deal to continue with Färjestad BK.
 Cementing a role within Färjestad BK forwards, Nygård appeared in 50 games in the 2013–14 season, posting 14 points and helping the club reach the Championship finals in a silver medal finish.
 During his third season with Färjestad BK in the 2014–15 season, Nygård was signed to an improved two-year contract extension on 14 January 2015.

 In the 2016–17 season, Nygård broke out offensively, showing his speed and skill in notching 29 points in 52 games.
 He continued to increase his scoring rate in the following 2017–18 season, recording his first SHL hat-trick on 19 October 2017 in a 4–2 victory over Luleå HF.
 He finished the season placing third in team scoring with 34 points in 52 games.

 Returning for his seventh season in the SHL with Färjestad BK in the 2018–19 campaign, Nygård in a top-line scoring role finished second in the league with 21 goals in 52 games.
-He contract was extended during the season for a further three years with Färjestad on 31 January 2019.
+His contract was extended during the season for a further three years with Färjestad on 31 January 2019.
 In the SHL playoffs, he added 10 points in 14 post-season games before losing to Djurgårdens IF in the semi-finals.